Biomedical Knowledge Graphs and Literature AI

 Require a negative-evidence pass.
 Search for failed trials, terminated programs, contradicted mechanisms, weak animal models, assay-transfer failures, and biomarkers that did not replicate.

 Treat vendor outputs as research artifacts.
-Exportable source lists, relation explanations, and audit logs matter more than a polished answer screen.
+Exportable source lists, relation explanations, and audit logs matter more than a fluent answer.